vadikam100500/fastapi/notifier/README.md

 ## Local deploy

-+ Set secrets in .env like in env.example with your data:
++ Set secrets in .env like in infra/env.example with your data:
 + [Install docker ](https://docs.docker.com/get-docker/)
 + If you don't need any files or dirs in container, you can set them in .dockerignore
-+ Run:
++ In dir infra run:
     ```sh
     $ docker-compose up
     ```